Star Wars: Shadows of the Empire: Sequel

 A sequel comic was written, centered around Guri and titled Shadows of the Empire: Evolution.
 The five-issue series was later collected in a trade paperback.
 It was written by Steve Perry, and was his first foray into comics.
 The art was created by Ron Randall (pencils), P. Craig Russell (ink), and Dave Nestelle (color).

 Soon after the events of Return of the Jedi, Guri is left wondering what her future will hold now that she no longer has a master.
 During the ongoing struggle for supremacy in the underworld, she endeavors to discover her human side—if it exists.
 But in her quest to alter her programming and gain humanity, Guri is pursued by both bounty hunters and Rebels led by Luke Skywalker.
 Secrets lying in her android mind make her a valuable asset.

 Video game

-LucasArts's Shadows of the Empire was one of the first games available for the Nintendo 64, and later for Windows.
-The most commercial product in the Shadows of the Empire line, the game was first released in December 1996 as an exclusive N64 title five months after the console's launch.
+LucasArts's Shadows of the Empire was developed as a collaboration with Nintendo, and is one of the first games available for the Nintendo 64, and a port was released later for Windows.
+The best known product in the Shadows of the Empire line, the game was first released in December 1996 as an exclusive N64 title five months after the console's launch.
 The PC version came nearly a year later, in September 1997.
 In the game, players control mercenary Dash Rendar in four missions: